Mixed mode oscillations in a conceptual climate model: Analyzing the System

-Folded nodes (as well as folded saddle-nodes) can produce MMOs with a suitable global return mechanism.
 We establish a global return mechanism by constructing a singular periodic orbit $\Gamma$, consisting of heteroclinic orbits of the layer problem and a segment on each of those stable branches $M^{\pm}_A$.
 The heteroclinic orbits of the layer problem take trajectories from a fold $L^{\pm}$ to its projection $P(L^\pm)$ on the opposite stable branch.
 An example of a singular periodic orbit $\Gamma$ is shown in Figure \ref{mmoFig:singularOrbit}.
-Assuming there is a folded node on $L^-$ (wlog), we can construct $\Gamma$ by following the fast fiber from the node to the stable branch $M_A^+$.
+Assuming there is a folded node on $L^-$ (without loss of generality), we can construct $\Gamma$ by following the fast fiber from the node to the stable branch $M_A^+$.
 From there, the trajectory follows the slow flow on $M_A^+$ as described by \eqref{desing} until it reaches the fold $L^+$.
 If it reaches $L^+$ at a jump point, we follow the fast fiber back to $M_A^-$.
-We want the landing point on $M_A^-$ to be in the {\it singular funnel}---that is, the region bounded by the strong stable trajectory $\gamma_s$ and the fold $L^-$ that contains the weak stable trajectory $\gamma_w$.
-The trajectory $\gamma_s$ is also called the strong canard (denoted `SC' in Figure \ref{mmoFig:projectedOrbit}), and it forms the boundary of the funnel.
-The region is called a funnel because all trajectories in the region get funneled through the folded node.
-Therefore, any singular orbit from the folded node which returns to the funnel will necessarily be a singular periodic orbit.
+We want the landing point on $M_A^-$ to be in the funnel, since any singular orbit from the folded node that returns to the funnel will necessarily be a singular periodic orbit.

-A node (in a 2D system) has two real eigenvalues of the same sign, a weak eigenvalue $\mu_w$ and a strong eigenvalue $\mu_s$ such that $|\mu_w| < |\mu _ s|$.
-The ratio of these eigenvalues